 Your beard growth is finally present.
 Your stubble is heavy, getting thicker, but not quite a beard yet.
 You might still look like you’ve just gotten lazy about shaving at this point, but it’s obvious it has been more than a few days.

 Your beard is getting longer, getting thicker.
-Your at the 1 month beard growth stage!
 It may be starting to look less patchy, filling in more, covering your face in a more purposeful manner.

 But holy crap does your beard itch.
 Remember all that time you spent shaving before?
 The ends of the hair are now jagged and knife-like due to your razer.
 Those sharp ends are long enough to brush against your face, but not so long they can hang down away from your skin yet.